Amazon Sellers – Creating Successful Plans Of Action

-A strong POA is not about emotion or argument — it’s about documentation, structure, and clarity.
+A strong POA is not about emotion or arguing; it’s about having good documentation, structure, and clarity contained within the written POA.

 What is a Plan of Action (POA)?

-In short, your POA is your explanation of what went wrong, how you fixed it, and how you’ll prevent it from happening again.
+Essentially, the POA is your explanation of what went wrong, how you rectified it, and how you plan to prevent the same or similar issues in the future.

 “I have seen Amazon reinstate sellers in just days when their first POA was organized, specific, and supported by proof.” — CJ Rosenbaum